 Visit our flickr page for shots of the installation in progress.

-On the occasion of Sol LeWitt: A Wall Drawing Retrospective, MASS MoCA and Yale University Press are producing Sol LeWitt: 100 Views, a hardcover book with 100 new essays.
-Contributors are drawn from a wide array of expertise and fields of specialization.
-Authors include critics and scholars Lynne Cooke, Chrissie Iles, Lucy Lippard, Saul Ostrow, Ingrid Sischy, and Robert Storr, and visual and performing artists John Baldessari, Mel Bochner, Lucinda Childs, Chuck Close, Steve Reich, Matthew Ritchie, and Dorothea Rockburne, among many others.
-The publication, which includes 150 color plates, may be ordered through Hardware: The MASS MoCA Store.
+published Sol LeWitt: 100 Views, a collection of 100 new essays on the artist and his work.
+Contributors are drawn from a wide array of expertise and fields of specialization, and include critics and scholars Lynne Cooke, Chrissie Iles, Lucy Lippard, Saul Ostrow, Ingrid Sischy, and Robert Storr; visual and performing artists John Baldessari, Mel Bochner, Lucinda Childs, Chuck Close, Steve Reich, Matthew Ritchie, and Dorothea Rockburne, among many others.
+To order Sol LeWitt: 100 Views, which includes 150 color plates, visit Hardware: The MASS MoCA Store.